isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/convert-to-dita.md

+---
+title: REST APIs for conversion workflow
+description: Learn about the REST APIs for conversion workflow
+---

 # REST APIs for conversion workflow {#id175UB30E05Z}

 The following REST APIs allows you to convert Word, HTML, and InDesign documents into DITA format.